 a.
-Implementation Program to Attain Water Quality Objectives All MS4 NPDES permits shall require implementation of best management practices (BMPs) and control measures to reduce pyrethroid pesticides in urban runoff to the maximum extent practicable.
-The responsibilities of the MS4 permittees for reducing pyrethroid pesticides in urban runoff will be satisfied by implementing BMPs and complying with permit-related requirements based on them.
+Implementation Program to Attain of Water Quality Objectives

+All MS4 NPDES permits shall require implementation of best management practices (BMPs) and control measures to reduce pyrethroid pesticides in urban runoff to the maximum extent practicable in order to attain the pyrethroid pesticides water quality objectives.
+The responsibilities of the MS4 permittees for reducing attaining the pyrethroid pesticides water quality objectives in urban runoff will be satisfied by implementing BMPs the best management practices listed below (in 8c) and complying with permit-related requirements based on them.
 The BMPs and control measures listed below (in 8c) shall be considered for inclusion in a discharger's MS4 NPDES permit.
 In considering BMPs, a municipal storm water discharger must provide documentation to the Board regarding each BMP listed below, and may also identify other practices.
 At a minimum, at least one education and outreach activity and one pesticide pollution prevention activity shall be implemented.
 BMPs may be implemented by individual urban runoff management entities, jointly by two or more entities acting in concert, or cooperatively through a regional or statewide approach, including with domestic or municipal wastewater dischargers, as appropriate.
 Requirements in each MS4 NPDES permit issued or reissued and applicable for the term of the permit shall be based on an updated assessment of control measures intended to reduce pyrethroid pesticides in urban runoff.
 These requirements shall be included in permits no later than [7 years from the effective date of this Amendment].
+If these requirements prove inadequate to meet the water quality objectives, the Regional Board will require additional control measures and/or call for additional actions by other agencies until the objectives are attained.